LogoLogo

 Segment

-Pinot has the concept of a table, which is a logical abstraction to refer to a collection of related data.
+Pinot has the concept of a , which is a logical abstraction to refer to a collection of related data.
 Pinot has a distributed architecture and scales horizontally.
 Pinot expects the size of a table to grow infinitely over time.
 In order to achieve this, the entire data needs to be distributed across multiple nodes.

 Pinot achieves this by breaking the data into smaller chunks known as segments (similar to shards/partitions in relational databases).
 Segments can be seen as time-based partitions.